-(2) The person must return the person's accreditation document or identity card to the chief executive within the time stated by the chief executive in the notice of cancellation or suspension, unless the person has a reasonable excuse.

-(3) If a person returns an accreditation document or identity card to the chief executive because the person's accreditation is suspended, the chief executive must return the document or card to the person at the end of the suspension term.
+- (2) The person must return the person's accreditation document or identity card to the chief executive within the time stated by the chief executive in the notice of cancellation or suspension, unless the person has a reasonable excuse. - Maximum penalty-40 penalty units. - (3) If a person returns an accreditation document or identity card to the chief executive because the person's accreditation is suspended, the chief executive must return the document or card to the person at the end of the suspension term.